 Many healthy people have routine lab tests before surgery.
 In these cases, test results rarely change their surgery or make it safer.

-The tests are especially unnecessary before low risk surgery—such as eye, hernia, or skin surgery, or a breast biopsy.
+The tests are especially unnecessary before low risk surgery—such as eye, hernia, or skin surgery, or a breast or prostate biopsy.
 In these and many other surgeries, the risk of complications is very low.

 The lab tests can lead to more tests.